dowjones/dj-dna-streams-python/README.rst

         i.
 At the command prompt, change to the project root directory.

         ii.
+Install the library like so:

+                python setup.py install

-Execute the follow on the command line:
+        ii.
+Then execute the follow on the command line:

-                python src/show_stream.py
+                python dnaStreaming/demo/show_stream.py

 Testing
 _______

 .. code-block::

-cd tests
+cd dnaStreaming/tests
 pip install -r requirements.txt py.test . -s